bigfix/developer.bigfix.com/site/pages/relevance/guide/session/computerinspectors.md

 ## BES Computer Group Set

-These Inspectors convert an iterated list of computer groups into a set, which allows you to perform intersections, unions and other mathematical operations on them.
+These Inspectors convert an iterated list of computer groups into a set, which allows you to perform intersections, unions, and other mathematical operations on them.

 Click [here](/relevance/reference/bes-computer-group-set.html) to access the page describing these inspectors.